Residential Support Worker

 Above all, we’re looking for people who’ll put the person they support first.
 That means being patient and caring, and communicating effectively with them and with others involved in their care.

 Qualifications and experience

 Experience isn’t essential to become a Residential Support Worker: what’s most important is a commitment to supporting people with learning disabilities to live the best lives possible.

 While an NVQ Level 2 in Health and Social Care (or a similar subject) is an ideal qualification for a Residential Support Worker, it’s not essential.
 We make sure our staff receive all the training they need to do their job well.

 A driving license is always useful, as you may be taking people to appointments or on outings.

-Browse our current vacancies and take your first steps towards a new role as a Residential Support Worker today.
+Browse our current vacancies and take your first steps towards a new role with Hft today.